Female U.S. service member alleges sex assault by Navy SEAL in Iraq

 The two U.S. military officials told NBC News the alleged victim is not attached to the platoon.

-"All Department of Defense personnel are expected to uphold proven standards and to comply with laws and regulations," said the statement.
+"All Department of Defense personnel are expected to uphold proven standards and to comply with laws and regulations," the statement said.
 "Alleged violations are thoroughly investigated."

-A spokesperson for Special Operations Command, Ken McGraw, said, "We don’t discuss ongoing investigations."
+A spokesperson for the Special Operations Command, Ken McGraw, said, "We don’t discuss ongoing investigations."